numbbo/coco/docs/bbob-biobj/functions/source/index.rst

 The objective functions show rather opposite properties.
 The first one is separable, the second not.
 The first one is unimodal, the second highly multimodal (roughly :math:`10^D` local optima).
-The first one s highly ill-conditioning (condition number of :math:`10^6`), the second one has a conditioning of about 10.
+The first one is highly ill-conditioning (condition number of :math:`10^6`), the second one has a conditioning of about 10.
 Local non-linear transformations are performed in both objective functions to alleviate the original symmetry and regularity of the two